eboto/Conductor/README.md

 ### The CDQueueController

+The CDQueueController is the main component of Conductor.
+You will do most of your interaction with this object.
+It manages multiple `CDOperationQueues` for you, making it convenient and simple to add operations and keep track of queues.
 You can create and keep track of as many CDQueueControllers as you want, but I usually end up using one and storing it on the App Delegate.

 ```objective-c
 #import <UIKit/UIKit.h>